- City Secretary

 To vote in any election, including municipal elections, residents must be registered to vote in the county where they reside.
-In order to register to vote, you must be a U.S. citizen and 18 years of age.
+To register to vote, you must be a U.S. citizen and 18 years of age.
 The voter registration application must be received in the voter registrar's office or postmarked 30 days before an election for you to be eligible to vote in that election.

-The City of Red Oak is a Home-Rule city with a Manager-Council form of government.
-The City Council consists of a Mayor and five Councilmember who are elected at-large by majority vote.
+The City of Red Oak is a Home-Rule city with a Council-Manager form of government.
+The City Council consists of a Mayor and five Councilmembers who are elected at-large by majority vote.

 Each candidate for an elective office shall meet the following qualifications: (as specified in the Home Rule Charter)

 - be at least twenty-one (21) years of age;